(Originally published in the Anchorage Press, June, 2000. All audio unique to Primer for a Descent Into Novelty, Esalen, March, 1996)

 Food of the Gods also offered an explanation as to how the human brain evolved more radically in the last million years than any other organ in any other animal over a similar timespan.
 Having received a bachelor's in biology the year previous I was curious.

-McKenna proposed that ancient hominids had discovered psilocybin mushrooms growing in the stool of migrating proto-cattle on the African savannah.
+McKenna proposed that our ancient omnivorous ancestors, driven from tropical forests by drought, had discovered psilocybin mushrooms growing in the stool of migrating ungulates on the African savannah.
 These mushrooms would have naturally been incorporated into the apes' diet in order to improve their visual acuity which, in turn, would have made them better hunters.
 According to Terence, psilocybin also advanced human language and culture.

 "These compounds catalyze consciousness, that peculiar self-reflecting ability that has reached its greatest apparent expression in human beings.
 One can hardly doubt that consciousness, like the ability to resist disease, confers an immense adaptive advantage on any individual who possesses it...
 These Apes were stoned apes and it's time we got used to it!"

 Though many are quick to dismiss Terence as a lunatic and/or lump him in with the likes of the oft-incoherent Tim Leary, having had my own profound psilocybin experiences, I thought he might be onto something.
-While in thrall of so-called magic mushroom I had watched leaves transpire and sensed the Earth's inherent feminine sentience.
-Many of my friends had experienced similar revelations.
+While in the thrall of so-called magic mushrooms I had watched leaves transpire and sensed the Earth’s feminine sentience around me.
+Many of my friends had had similar trips.
 On a scientific level, however, I found things like breathing trees and Gaian intelligence difficult to qualify, let alone champion.

 Terence had no such qualms.
 In his view, not only were such experiences valid, they'd catalyzed the evolution of human consciousness.
 He also spoke of a nebulous "other".
 A "vegetable mind".
 A "female companion".

 I once heard him say on LA talk-radio that anyone who went through their entire life without a psychedelic experience was akin to someone who'd never had sex — and therefore struck him as "creepy."
-In response, the then-president of the Los Angeles Young Republican's Club said he liked to jump out of airplanes and therefore didn't need drugs to get a proper rush.
+In response, the then-president of the Los Angeles Young Republican's Club said he liked to jump out of airplanes and therefore didn't need drugs to get high.

 "Well, Dan," McKenna replied, "your suggestion of sky-diving as a safe alternative to mushrooms is a matter I'll leave between you and your insurance agent."

 Terence's writing gave me the confidence I needed to embrace my inner psychonaut and share my psychedelic experiences publicly.
-Back at the marijuana farm I furiously crafted my novel's finale, hurling my protagonist back in time to be blue-balled by Mother Nature and witness the decimation of the American wilderness in super fast-forward.
-Like I'd seen on mushrooms.
-When the rejection letters started piling in I felt the first nibbling fangs of despair.
+Back at the marijuana farm I furiously crafted my novel's finale, hurling my protagonist back in time to be blue-balled by Mother Nature and witness the decimation of the American wilderness in super fast-forward, like I'd seen on mushrooms — yeehaw!
+When the rejection letters started piling in I felt the nibbling fangs of despair.

-That same week however I also received a catalogue from the Esalen Institute, an amphibious New Age retreat center in Big Sur, California.
-McKenna was holding a conference there the following weekend entitled "A primer for a descent into novelty."
+That same week however I also received a catalogue from the Esalen Institute, an amphibious New Age retreat center in Big Sur, California, where McKenna was holding a conference entitled, "A primer for a descent into novelty."

 Though the conference's asking price was more than I could afford, I was able to halve the fee by volunteering in the kitchen and sleeping on the floor of the conference room.

-The following Friday I found myself buck naked in Esalen's famous cliff-side hot springs, talking about the nascent internet while watching gray whales spout offshore.
-Later that afternoon, I joined twenty-five other participants in the cushion-infested Huxley Room and finally met the man himself.
+The following Friday I found myself buck naked in Esalen's famous cliff-side hot springs, talking about the nascent internet with Terence’s teenage son, Finn, while migrating gray whales spouted offshore.
+Later that afternoon, I joined twenty-some other participants in the cushion-infested Huxley Room and finally met the man himself.

-What struck me most about Terence was his voice: a nasal, undulating sing-song (please do listen to the clips).
+What struck me most about Terence was his voice: a nasal, undulating sing-song (please do listen to the clips below).
 Irish-born, wavy-haired and slight of build, scholarly but never taking himself too seriously, Terence was like a man-sized leprechaun.

-When someone copped to having anxiety about The Problem — the rise of tyranny, environmental destruction, etc. — he half-smiled and said off-handedly,
+When someone copped to suffering anxiety about The Problem — the rise of tyranny, environmental destruction, etc. — he half-smiled and said off-handedly,

 "Worry assumes you understand the situation and what are the chances you actually do?"